logan-tm/logantm-new-app/README.md

 # new-app

 A simple CLI tool for making React applications, because I can't stand the boilerplating.
-I mainly use Vite/React, but I may add some more functionality later.
+I mainly use Vite/React and it's currently the only option, but I may add some more functionality later such as a barebones node TS repo or Nextjs.

 ## Usage